Measured performance

 Session duration to reach target dose

-Exposure times derived directly from measured irradiance values using: Exposure time (s) = Dose (J/cm²) ÷ Irradiance (W/cm²)
+Exposure times derived directly from typical operating point irradiance values using: Exposure time (s) = Dose (J/cm²) ÷ Irradiance (W/cm²)

 Values are illustrative and not usage recommendations.
 Individual protocols vary based on treatment area, target dose, and clinical context.